 I love anything French so they had me crust-less quiche.
 This place takes coffee seriously and has Intelligentsia coffee that is award winning from LA and direct trade (that is new word for me?).
 You may get gluten contamination from breathing in the bread flour so get it to go (or just avoid this one if you are very sensitive).
 But I love this Hillsboro Village spot and it reminds me of a vacation I took with Grass Fed Chef in 2013 when we spent a week in the Château of Vincennes area of Paris.
 I sometimes get a coffee to go and sit at the outdoor tables.

 This coffee shop has a dual mission: to serve great coffee and food to nourish the souls and bodies of their customers all while providing water to African villages, which is great.
-It is pretty much on the campus of a Christian college so it has that vibe, just so you know.
 They have great coffee and a lot of options for Paleo peeps such as almond milk and coconut milk.
 Go to Copper Kettle next door for the daily gluten free meal when you get hungry.
 FYI: Some people complained of not enough outlets so make sure your Macbook is fully charged before you go.

 Be sure to pin it: